-

 On The Record

-Read more: On The RecordPowered by the fearless testimony of Drew Dixon, as well as other survivors and activists, mostly women of colour, this is an era-defining, well-crafted doc tracing not only the irreversible intimate, creative, and professional loss of the survivors of sexual assault, but the loss the entire culture suffers without the brilliant voices of these women…
+Read more: On The RecordPowered by the fearless testimony of Drew Dixon, as well as other survivors and activists, mostly women of colour, this an era-defining, well-crafted doc traces not only the irreversible intimate, creative, and professional loss of the survivors of sexual assault, but the loss culture suffers without brilliant voices of these women shaping it. ★★★★★

 -